Original Cub Document

 We are saddened to hear of the death on 6 Dec.
 '48 of Paul A. Harrold, father of our national treasurer, Vincent Harrold, 40 Imrie Road, Boston 34, Mass.

 / DONALD L. McMILLIN, 36 958 804, 424/C, still carried as missing in action since 16 Dec.
-'44 near Winterspelt, German If you have an information at all about this man, please send it to the CUB so we can pass it along to Mrs. McMillin at 5824 Henderson, Chicago 34, Ill.
+'44 near Winterspelt, Germany If you have an information at all about this man, please send it to the CUB so we can pass it along to Mrs. McMillin at 5824 Henderson, Chicago 34, Ill.

 MISSING PERSONS

-THE ARTIST who made sketches at Stalag IXB, Bad Orb.
+If you have addresses for any of the following, please send them to the CUB.THE ARTIST who made sketches at Stalag IXB, Bad Orb.
 (Apparently not either Jefferson or Leaf, because we've written both and received no reply.)

 THOMAS BROWN, Pfc, lives in or near Chicago.